Tommy Recco: First confirmed murder

+Triple murder of Mammouth cashiers and triple murder in Carqueiranne

-Released on parole in November 1977, Recco moved to Marseille to start a new life and began working in a shop that sold diving suits.
-In December 1979, a massacre occurred at the Mammouth shop in Béziers, where three cashiers under the age of 30 were executed in the counting room of the store's recipe.
-In addition, 700,000 francs was stolen.
+On 22 December 1979, a massacre occurred at the Mammouth shop in Béziers, where three cashiers under were executed in the counting room of the store's recipe : Renée Chamayou, 28, Josette Alcaraz, 27, and Sylvette Maurel, 27.
+In addition, 700,000 francs were stolen.
 The investigation proved difficult for police, as nobody had seen or heard anything.
 The police found that the victims had all been shot in the back of the neck and assumed that the killer(s) responsible were not afraid to act.
 The Béziers police brigade was unable to identify the perpetrator, and the investigation was halted.

-Triple murder in Carqueiranne

-Three weeks later, in January 1980 in Carqueiranne in the Var department, an 11-year-old girl heard her father arguing with another man.
+On 18 January 1980 in Carqueiranne in the Var department, Sandrine Le Goff, an 11-year-old girl, heard her father, Gilles, arguing with another man.
 She decided to call her mother at work (a children's home) but the mother had already left.
 The little girl then spoke to the director of the home, who immediately warned the girl's closest neighbours.
-M. Coutrix, a neighbour of the girl, went to see what was going on.
+Jacques Coutrix, 52, a neighbour of the girl, went to see what was going on.
 Worried about her husband not returning, Mme.
 Coutrix went to the girl's house where she discovered the body of her husband and the girl on the floor.
 She warned the gendarmes and once there they discovered, in the basement of the house, the father's corpse.
 The gendarmes gathered a preponderant clue: the girl reported to her mother's director that her father was arguing with "René's cousin".

 The gendarmes conducted research to determine who was "René's cousin", discovering that a certain Tommy Recco had a cousin called René and that he knew the girl's father.